s9w/dt/readme.md

 # differential timer (dt)
 `dt` is a small C++ single-file library for performance measurements.

-Profiling c++ code is usually done with either sampling profilers or frame profilers like the magnificent [tracy](https://github.com/wolfpld/tracy).
+Profiling c++ code is usually done with either sampling profilers or frame profilers like the magnificent [Tracy](https://github.com/wolfpld/tracy).
 They measure the time it takes to run parts of the code. `dt` works by skipping certain parts of the code and measuring the resulting time difference.

 Those two things are often not identical because of cache and other effects.
-Also this can accurately measure the performance impact of drawing commands on the GPU with OpenGL and other drawing libraries.
-There you have draw commands which are scheduled by the driver to execute whenever it deems best.
+Also this method can accurately measure the performance impact of drawing commands on the GPU with OpenGL and other drawing libraries.
+There you have draw commands which are scheduled by the driver to execute whenever it considers best.
 There are [means](https://www.khronos.org/opengl/wiki/Query_Object#Timer_queries) to profile draw calls directly, but I often got unreliable results from those.

 The drawback is that this is only possible if the code is still runnable in a reasonable state if parts are skipped.
-That is usually realistic in realtime applications where old data produce a realistic (although not up-to-date) workload.
+That is usually feasible in realtime applications where old data produce a realistic (although not up-to-date) workload.

 ## Usage
 There is only the `dt.h` header file.
 C++17 is required.
 Basic usage: